Deepak-Varshney/RESTful-API/readme.md

-Here’s a simple README file template for your project that includes all the necessary details:

----

 # User API - Node.js and Express

 A simple RESTful API to manage a list of users, built with Node.js and Express.
 This API supports CRUD operations (Create, Read, Update, Delete) for users and includes middleware for logging requests and validating inputs.